Almond 3-tier 6” cake

 Cake Cutters

 I highly recommend getting these cake cutters.
-Just search for Round Cake Ring Set and you should be able to find them.
+Just search the internet for Round Cake Ring Set and you should be able to find them.
 They take up much less space than a bunch of pans!

 Ingredients